Unsecured Creditor Control in Chapter 11

 In Chapter 11 bankruptcy, certain control rights are assigned to an official committee of unsecured creditors.
 This paper investigates the impact of the official committee on Chapter 11 outcomes using a novel dataset built from raw court documents that covers all cases from 2004-2014 with over $10 million in assets.
 We find that the existence of an official committee is associated with a 7-11% increase in the likelihood that the firm is acquired.
 It also leads to a reduction in the amount of time spent in bankruptcy, particularly for firms that end up acquired.
 In addition to the main results, we also find that membership composition matters and that certain influential creditors are associated with higher rates of reorganization when they are present on the official committee.

-We examine entrepreneurial activity following the adoption of modern-day fraudulent transfer laws in the U.S. These laws strengthen creditor rights by removing the burden of proof from creditors attempting to claw back funds that were transferred out of failing businesses.
-They are particularly important for entrepreneurs whose personal assets are often commingled with those of the venture.
-Using establishment-level data from the U.S. Census Bureau, we find significant declines in start-up entry, churning among new entrants, and closures of existing firms after these laws pass.
+We examine startup entry and exit activity following the staggered adoption of modern-day fraudulent transfer laws in the United States.
+These laws strengthen unsecured creditors’ rights and are particularly important for entrepreneurs whose personal assets commingle with the firm’s.
+Using administrative data from the U.S. Census Bureau, we document declines in startup entry, churning among entrants, and closures of existing firms after these laws pass.
 Firm financial data shows that entrepreneurs lower leverage by reducing unsecured credit.
-Our results suggest that excessive creditor rights can, in some circumstances, impede entrepreneurial activity and slow down the process of reallocating capital from failing to new businesses.
+Our results suggest that excessive creditor rights can reduce entrepreneurs’ appetite for risk, thereby slowing down the extensive margin process of reallocating resources from failing to new businesses.